-One aspect whereby India shares the characteristics of other global internet users is its passion for social media.
-In 2021, it is estimated that there will be around 358.2 million social network users in India, a significant increase from 2016, when this figure stood at about 216.5 million.
-This means that the share of the Indian population that access social networks is expected to jump from 22 percent in 2017 to over 26 percent in 2019.
-Amongst all of the social media available, Facebook was the most popular social networking site in the country.
-There were about 195 million Facebook users in India as 2016, placing India as the country with the largest Facebook user base in the world.
+One aspect wherein India shares the characteristics of other global internet users is its passion for social media.
+It was estimated that by 2021, there would be around 400.3 million social network users in India.
+A significant increase from 2016, when this figure stood at about 168 million.
+Furthermore the share of Indian population that access social networks is expected to jump from 22 percent in 2017 to over 26 percent in 2019.
+Amongst all of the social media available, Facebook was the most popular social networking site.
+In fact, with about 166 million Facebook users in the country, India has the largest user Facebook user base in the world.
 Other popular networks include WhatsApp, Google+, and Skype.

-With an estimate of 43.8 percent digital buyer penetration in 2016, online shopping is also a popular online activity of Indian internet users.
-Retail e-commerce sales in India amounted to about 16 billion U.S. dollars that year and are projected to surpass 45 billion U.S. dollars in 2021.
-Mobile shopping has gained space in the country as well.
-About 49 percent of Indian consumers stated using their mobiles for purchasing goods or services.
-This share is above global average – which stood at 38 percent as of 2016 – and the second highest figure in the world, only behind China.
+With an estimated 44 percent digital buyer penetration in 2016, online shopping is also a popular activity of Indian internet users.
+Retail e-commerce sales in India were forecast to increase from just over six billion U.S. dollars in 2017 to approximately 25 billion U.S. dollars by 2024.
+Mobile shopping has also gained space in the country with almost 49 percent of Indian consumers stating that they regularly use their mobile phones to purchase goods or services.
+This share is way above the global average of 38 percent as of 2016 – and the second highest figure in the world, only behind China.
 Clearly, the advent of internet has been embraced by Indians and has proved to be a gamechanger in the country's digital as well as social economy.